mfocchi/climbing_robots2/Install.md

-# ALPINE: A cLimbing robot for oPerations In mouNtain environmEnts

-Michele Focchi, Andrea Del Prete, Luigi Palopoli, Daniele Fontanelli, Marco Frego, Angelika Peer

-Corresponding author's email: Michele Focchi

-This repository is a reduced version of [Locosim](https://github.com/mfocchi/locosim) ([preprint](https://arxiv.org/abs/2305.02107)) and it is intended for reproducing simulations and experiments presented in the manuscript : TBD

 ## Install Locosim

 Locosim is composed by a **roscontrol** node called **ros_impedance_controller** (written in C++) that interfaces the Python ros node (where the controller is written) to a Gazebo simulator.

 ### SOFTWARE VERSIONS:

-Locosim is compatible with Ubuntu 16/18/20.
+Locosim is compatible with Ubuntu 18/20.
 The installation instructions have been generalized accordingly.
 You need replace few strings with the appropriate values according to your operating systems as follows:

 | Ubuntu 18:                   | **Ubuntu 20**:               |